iterative/dvc.org/content/docs/command-reference/remote/add.md

 To start using a GDrive remote, fist add it with a [valid URL format](/doc/user-guide/setup-google-drive-remote#url-format-for-google-drive-remotes).
-Then simply use any DVC command that needs it, and follow the instructions to connect your Google Drive with DVC.
+Then simply use any DVC command that needs it (e.g. `dvc pull`, `dvc fetch`, `dvc push`), and follow the instructions to connect your Google Drive with DVC.
 For example:

 ```dvc
 $ dvc remote add -d myremote gdrive://root/dvcstore